bossstein/newspanel/README.md

 NewsPanel has a few prerequisites:

-- **Python 3**: NewsPanel is written in Python.
+- **Python 3**: NewsPanel is written in Python 3.
 Ensure you have an up to date installation of **Python 3** on your machine:
   - For Linux (recommended) check your package manager.
   - For Windows [here](https://www.python.org/downloads/windows/).
   - For Mac os [here ](https://www.python.org/downloads/mac-osx/) (mac install in official python docs) or [here](https://docs.python-guide.org/starting/install3/osx/) (using homebrew).
 - **Pip 3** : Pip 3 is used to install Python 3 modules.
 If you have installed Python 3 then a version of pip3 should be packaged along with it.
-If you do not then consult [here](https://pip.pypa.io/en/stable/installing/)
+If you have problems then consult [here](https://pip.pypa.io/en/stable/installing/).
 - **Django** : Django is a Python framework for developing web applications.
 With Pip3 it should be as simple as entering `pip3 install Django` on mac and linux or `py -m pip install Django` on windows.
 Find further details of how to install Django [here](https://docs.djangoproject.com/en/2.1/topics/install/#installing-official-release).
 - **SQLite3** : SQLite3 is a basic database engine.
-Luckily it coms packaged in Python by default.
+Luckily it comes packaged in Python by default.
 In case of any issues however look [here](https://www.sqlite.org/docs.html) (official docs) or [here](https://www.tutorialspoint.com/sqlite/sqlite_installation.htm) (more readable tutorial).

 ### Installation